Pagure/pagure/doc/install.rst

 The ``pagure-webhook`` package contains the web-hook server.

-.. note:: The last three packages are optional, pagure would work fine without
+.. note:: The last three packages are optional, Pagure would work fine without
         them but the live-update, the webhook and the comment by email services will not work.

 * From the sources

-If you wish to run a newer version of pagure than what is in the repositories you can easily rebuild it as RPM.
+If you wish to run a newer version of Pagure than what is in the repositories you can easily rebuild it as RPM.

 Simply follow these steps: